mgoldsmith1/Look-Assembly-Language/README.md

 # Look-Assembly
 A Regex-like assembly language that I wrote in C++.
 This project includes a compiler and an assembler.

-The purpose is to create a low-level language that provides inferential logic to avoid traversals in an undirected graph.

 _________________________________
 The following is a sample program:
 ```bash